Trump administration again declines to name China currency manipulator

 The Treasury did not alter its three major thresholds for identifying currency manipulation put in place last year by the Obama administration: a bilateral trade surplus with the United States of $20 billion or more; a global current account surplus of at least 3 percent of gross domestic product, and persistent foreign exchange purchases equal to 2 percent of GDP over 12 months.

 No countries were determined to have met all three of these criteria.
 Treasury said a country would be put on the monitoring list if it met two of the criteria or if it accounted for a large and disproportionate share of the overall U.S. trade deficit.
-It also said countries put on the list would stay there for at least two consecutive currency reports “to help ensure that any improvement in performance versus the criteria is durable”.
+It also said countries put on the list would stay there for at least two consecutive currency reports “to help ensure that any improvement in performance versus the criteria is durable.”
+(Reporting by Jason Lange; Editing by Andrea Ricci)

-Reporting by Jason Lange; Additional reporting by Cynthia Kim in Seoul and Emily Chan in Taipei; Editing by Jonathan Oatis and Eric Meijer